 Remedy: Determine your baby’s sensory personality .
 If your little one is a Settled baby or Social butterfly, be sure to offer variety in terms of interesting food flavours – blueberries and spinach and spices like cinnamon and all spice.
 Home prepared food and jarred food brands that actually taste like the food they are, are the best way to go.
-Bumbles is really focussed on keeping the flavour and will suit these babies very well.

 Reason: Slow to warm up and sensitive babies are wary of anything novel and new and exciting foods prove a challenge to them.

 Remedy: Your baby may have coped fine with smooth food as a starter food but does not do well with mashed or mushy food.
-It is best to skip the mashed and mushy food stage and go straight on to baby-led weaning with whole steamed food – this food is more predictable because the food looks how it will feel in the mouth.
+It is best to skip the mashed and mushy food stage and go straight on to baby-led weaning with whole steamed food.
+This food is more predictable because the food looks how it will feel in the mouth.
 Do not hide textures in smooth or mashed food.
 If the gagging is severe, you may want to see an OT to determine if there are serious sensory issues.